obspy/obspy/obspy/io/nlloc/README.txt

 --------
 NonLinLoc file format support for ObsPy

-The obspy.nlloc module provides read/write support for some NonLinLoc file formats.
+The obspy.io.nlloc module provides read/write support for some NonLinLoc file formats.

 ObsPy is an open-source project dedicated to provide a Python framework for